Bengejd/NOLS/.github/NOLS-EXAMPLE.md

 This is because NOLS also has the ability to revert changes it makes - through the use of these comments.
 So if something goes wrong with a conversion, god forbid - running nols under the `revert` mode, will cause all changes that NOLS has made, to be reverted to their original values.

-If you wanted to get rid of these comments, you can run NOLS under the `clean` mode, and all comments will be removed.
+If you wanted to get rid of these comments, you can run NOLS under the `clean` mode, and all comments that NOLS made will be removed.
-Though this also makes it so that you can no longer revert previous changes made by nols.
+Please note though, this also makes it so that you can no longer revert previous changes made by nols.
 So use this after you've checked your project.

 I hope this makes NOLS make a little bit more sense!
-If you have any additional questions, not answered here or in the Readme, please feel free to open an issue in it!
+If you have any additional questions, not answered here or in the Readme, please feel free to open an issue about it!